-A P3 or public-private partnership is a contract—often a long-term contract—between a governmental body and a private entity, most often a corporation.
-The goal of the partnership is to provide some public benefit, either an asset or a service.
+A public-private partnership, or P3, is a contract between a governmental body and a private entity, with the goal of providing some public benefit, either an asset or a service.
+Public-private partnerships typically are long-term and involve large corporations on the private side.
 A key element of these contracts is that the private party must take on a significant portion of the risk because the contractually specified remuneration—how much the private party receives for its participation—typically depends on performance.

-P3s have gotten off to a relatively slow start in the US, but there are a good many of them all the same.
-They've generally been extremely successful.
-The high-occupancy toll lanes project in Virginia in a good example.
-Several private sector firms participated in this partnership and the partnership saved millions of dollars.
-It brought additional highway capacity online years earlier than the traditional government-does-all approach might have done.
+Popular in many European countries, P3s have gotten off to a relatively slow start in the United States, but they are increasingly used for large-scale infrastructure and public works projects.
+Many P3 projects in recent decades have been extremely successful.
+The high-occupancy toll lanes project in Virginia is a good example.
+Several private sector firms participated in this partnership, resulting in cost savings in the millions of dollars.
+In addition, the collaboration between government and private partners brought expanded highway capacity online years earlier than a traditional government-does-all approach might have done.